cytopia/linkcheck/README.md

 `linkcheck` was created in order to ensure that none of your files have broken links.

-I use it specifically to check my documentation, notes and recipes every once in a while for valid URLs.
+I use it personally to check my documentation, notes and recipes every once in a while for valid URLs.
+I am aware that in case of [Sphinx documentation](http://www.sphinx-doc.org/en/master/) there is already a bundled `linkcheck` tool.
+However this does not work on `raw::` sections.

 ## Requirements